Autor:

 Visiting Scholar (Mar 2024-...; remote work)

 Tuya Shagdar is an anthropologist working in Mongolia.
 Her research focuses on the emergent political forms, legacies of state socialism, and Mongolian Buddhism.
 She recently defended her PhD in Social Anthropology at the University of Cambridge with a dissertation focusing on postsocialist transformations through the method of studying up.
-Dr Shagdar also holds a degree in comparative literature which enabled her to teach courses in literary theory and film studies at the National University of Mongolia.
+Tuya also holds a degree in comparative literature which enabled her to teach courses in literary theory and film studies at the National University of Mongolia.
 She speaks Mongolian, Russian, and English in addition to basic knowledge of Japanese and French.

 FORMER EMPLOYEES AND VISITORS